-At the conclusion of the competition year, contestants who have neither met the eligibility requirements described in Article 8A nor competed in at least one National RoadRally during the year in that series (Tour, Course, GTA) will be removed from the standings.
+At the conclusion of the competition year, contestants who have not met the eligibility requirements described in Article 8A will be removed from the standings.
 Finishing positions will then be assigned.
 If two or more contestants have accumulated the same number of points, the position in question shall be declared a tie.
-The next position(s) shall be vacated.
+The next position(s) shall not be vacated.
 Awards will be presented to the people who finish in the top 10 positions in each Class in each Series.